Benjamin-K-Philip/FitTrack-Pro-/README.md

 The Python files act as the bridge between the SQL file and the live application.
 They all use the mysql-connector-python library to talk to MySQL.

 - **build_db_mysql.py — The Database Builder:** <br>
-This is the script you run once to set up the database.
-It does the following:
+The python script does the following:
  1. Connects to the local MySQL server using credentials in DB_CONFIG.
  2. Checks if the fittrack database already exists and asks for confirmation before rebuilding.
  3. Reads fittrack_database_mysql_func_and_proc.sql from disk and feeds it to a custom parse_statements() function, which intelligently splits the file into individual statements while respecting DELIMITER // directives needed for the triggers, function, and procedure.